 Select one of the options below:

-Social and emotional development in children ages 3-8 years, atypical and typical development, developmental theories and models, risk and protective factors, evidenced-based programs, and empirically validated teaching strategies for preventing challenging behaviors and fostering adaptive social skills and emotion regulation.
+Have you ever wondered how to handle challenging behavior during the wonder years of early childhood?
+Explore social and emotional development in children ages 3-8, with a specific focus on atypical and typical development, developmental theories and models, risk and protective factors, evidence-based programs, empirically validated strategies for preventing challenging behaviors, fostering adaptive social skills and emotion regulation, and promoting mental health.?

 Please check the CSU Bookstore for textbook information.
 Textbook listings are available at the CSU Bookstore about 3 weeks prior to the start of the term.